-Watch this video for more about factory farmed chicken: (It's funny…but it's not.)
+Watch this video for more about factory farmed chicken: (It's pretty funny…but yet it's not.)

 Back to my list of ways I plan to improve…

 5. Improve on sourcing more organic or natural products (beyond food).
 I think food should come first, but we've been making better food choices for a while and still haven't gotten around to replacing more of my natural care products.
-(We've replaced a LOT, like laundry soap, deodorant (or try this simple, affordable, DIY deodorant), toothpaste, lip balm, and a few other things, but still have more to go.)
-It's expensive, so that's one of the reasons we've gone slowly in this area.
+(We've replaced a LOT, like laundry soap, deodorant -or try this simple, affordable, DIY deodorant-, toothpaste, lip balm, and a few other things, but still have more to go.)
+Update: I've now cleaned up our skincare and makeup!